 What the !#%$ is Women and the Law (Peggy)?

-To celebrate the last day of Women’s History Month, this week’s What the !#%$ Wednesday highlights Women and the Law (Peggy), a collection on HeinOnline that brings together more than 3,200 fully searchable books, biographies, and periodicals dedicated to the role of women in society and the law.
+To celebrate the first day of Women’s History Month, this week’s What the !#%$ Wednesday highlights Women and the Law (Peggy), a collection on HeinOnline that brings together more than 3,600 fully searchable books, biographies, and periodicals dedicated to the role of women in society and the law.

 This collection provides a platform for users to research the progression of women’s roles and rights in society over the past 200 years.

-Also included are more than 70 titles from Emory University Law School’s Feminism and Legal Theory Project that provide a platform to view the effect of law and culture on the female gender.
+Also included are titles from Emory University Law School’s Feminism and Legal Theory Project that provide a platform to view the effect of law and culture on the female gender.

 Featured subcollections include (but are not limited to):

 - Feminism and Legal Theory Project

 - Biographies of Famous Women